 We have implicitly assumed that the Fisher information matrix, $\E_{q}[\tilde{T}(x)'\tilde{T}(x)]$ is non-singular, which will be the case for any identifiable approximating exponential family distribution $q$.
 Our key insight is to notice the similarity between \eqref{eq:vblinreg} and the maximum likelihood estimator for linear regression.
 Recall that in classical linear regression we have that the dependent variable $\{ y_n \in \mathbb{R} : n=1,..,N\}$ is distributed as $N(Y|X\beta,\sigma^2 I)$ where $X$ is the $N \times D$ design matrix, $\beta$ is the $D \times 1$ vector of regression coefficients and $\sigma^2$ is the noise variance.
 The maximum likelihood estimator for $\beta$ is then

 To see the relation between \eqref{eq:vblinreg} and \eqref{eq:linreg}, associate the design matrix $X$ with the sufficient statistics $\tilde{T}$, the dependent variable $Y$ with the unnormalized log posterior $\log p(x,y)$, and the regression coefficients $\beta$ with the vector of natural parameters $\tilde{\eta}$.
 If we then consider Monte Carlo estimates of the expectations in \eqref{eq:vblinreg} the analogy is very fitting indeed.
 A similar analogy is used by \citet{RichardEIS} in the context of importance sampling.
+Appendix~\ref{eisvb} discusses the connection between their work and ours. \npar For notational simplicity, we will assume a constant base measure $\nu(x)=1$ in the remaining discussion, but the linear regression analogy continues to hold if the base measure $\nu(x)$ is non-constant in $x$.
+In that case, the fixed point condition \eqref{eq:vblinreg} simply becomes

-Appendix~\ref{eisvb} discusses the connection between their work and ours. \npar In~\eqref{eq:vblinreg}, unlike~\eqref{eq:linreg}, the right-hand side depends on the unknown parameters, $\eta$.
+i.e.\ we perform the linear regression on the residual of the base model $\log \nu(x)$. \npar In~\eqref{eq:vblinreg}, unlike~\eqref{eq:linreg}, the right-hand side depends on the unknown parameters, $\eta$.